Upendra (actor): Film career

-As a director
+Early years (1989–1999)

+Upendra first appeared on screen making an appearance in Kashinath's 1989 comedy film, Anantana Avantara.
+He appeared as Lord Kamadeva in the song "Come On Come On Kaamanna".
+In Love Maadi Nodu starring Kashinath, he made a cameo appearance as a doctor.
+In Ajagajantara, directed by Kashinath, he made a cameo appearance.
+In his directorial debut, Shhh!
+(1993), Upendra made another cameo appearance, after being turned down multiple times by the film crew for his plea seeking an opportunity to act in a movie, he appears in the attire of a police officer barging into a film set to demonstrate his acting skills.
+In his 1995 directorial Operation Antha, he appears as a bystander and explains of India's ways to a complaining Mandakini (played by Sangeetha).

 Upendra assisted filmmaker Kashinath in various departments apart from assisting in writing songs, dialogues, and screenplay for his films.
 He co-directed a film with Kashinath.
 Upendra started as a director with a typical Kashinath style comedy called Tharle Nan Maga in 1992.
 The film introduced famed comedian Jaggesh.
 It went on to be a success and has since achieved a cult following.
 Upendra directed a horror suspense thriller next called Shhh! in 1993.
 The film featured Kashinath and a young producer and actor, Kumar Govind.
 The film was a major box office success, and Upendra came out as an independent director.

 Upendra's next film was a crime drama titled Om, (1995), which he wrote after being inspired by a real incident in the 1980s.
 Shiva Rajkumar played a gangster, Sathya, alongside other real-life gangsters who appeared in cameos.
 Prema played the female lead.
 The film's unique story-telling in the form of multiple flashback sequences supporting the plotline won critical praise and was also a major commercial success.
 This film too went on to attain cult status among Kannada audiences.

 Upendra turned towards a project to direct an extended version of the 1981 film Antha and called it Operation Antha.
 The film had Ambareesh reprise his role from Antha as both Sushil Kumar and Kanwar Lal.
 The film was not very successful; it was also controversial for its taunts on some real-life political figures.